workdojos/Dojos-Fresh-Hugo-Theme/content/clinician/overview.md

 ---
-title: An Overview for XXs and the Medical  Industry
+title: An Overview for Doctors and the Medical Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo